Quick guide to transom mounted transducer set up [less detailed version]

 - Transducer shape matters — a large 1KW brick-style transducer is a significant challenge on a pressed hull vs. a slim Garmin GT or Lowrance 3-in-1

 💡 HINT: The weld bead where the hull meets the transom can cause aeration.
-Sand it smooth (100–180 grit, finish with 400 grit + lubrication) in the transducer zone — but leave enough material to keep the join structurally sound.
+Sand it smooth (100–180 grit, finish with 400 grit + lubrication) in the transducer position — but leave enough material to keep the join structurally sound.

 PRINCIPLE 3 — Don't Trust Your Welded Transom Plate